Freshman-tech/custom-html5-video/README.md

 # Custom HTML5 Video

-Build a custom HTML5 video player with JavaScript.
-Features:
+Build a custom HTML5 video player with JavaScript.Some of the Features are:

 - Video and audio playback
 - Native fullscreen